NXDNXRB/NXDNXRB/README.md

-- 👋 Hi, I’m @NXDNXRB
+- 👋 Hi, I’m @MDLNMDANGER
-- 👀 I’m interested in BXCXMXNGXPXLYMXTH
+- 👀 I’m interested in digital art, game design, coding, and artificial intelligence
-- 🌱 I’m currently learning XSMXCHXSXCXNWHXNXCXN
+- 🌱 I’m currently learning anything.
-- 💞️ I’m looking to collaborate on XMPLXMXNTXNGXVXDXXGXMX
+- 💞️ I’m looking to collaborate on projects like game james, digital art collaborations, diffusion art models/lora training.
-- 📫 How to reach me ...XFFLXNX
+- 📫 How to reach me ...message me.
-- 😄 Pronouns: ...SXMX/SXN
+- 😄 Pronouns: ...Your wizardship.
+Milord.
+Sama.
-- ⚡ Fun fact: ...X=MCMCXMCMC
+- ⚡ Fun fact: ...

 <!---
 NXDNXRB/NXDNXRB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.